 Study showed a reduction in pain by 5-HTP

 A 90-day study found that 5-HTP reduced the symptoms of fibromyalgia in 50 patients.
-Anxiety, tender points, pain intensity, exhaustion and sleep quality improved significantly.
+Anxiety, tender points, pain intensity, exhaustion, and sleep quality improved significantly.

 Another study found similar results in reducing the symptoms of fibromyalgia.
 (Sarzi, Caruso, et al. 1992; Caruso, Sarzi, et al. 1990)

 In fibromyalgia, fatigue is caused by a lack of deep, restful sleep (4th stage).
-People who suffer from fibromyalgia tend not to experience deep sleep phases in the sleep cycles, which means that they spend most of the night in the 1st stage of the sleep cycle.
+People who suffer from fibromyalgia tend not to experience deep sleep phases in the sleep cycles, which means that they spend most of the night in the first stage of the sleep cycle.
 (Harding, et al; 1998)

 5-HTP helps patients with fibromyalgia improve sleep quality.
 (Juhl, 1998)

 The combination of 5-HTP (100mg), St. John's wort extract (300mg) and magnesium (200 to 250mg) was found to work three times a day better than all of these products alone.